AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/angular/extend-component.md

         componentGroup="WKND SPA Angular - Content"/>
     ```

     Notice that the `sling:resourceSuperType` points to `core/wcm/components/image/v2/image`.
-This indicates that the WKND SPA Image component inherits all of the functionality from the Core Component Image.
+This indicates that the WKND SPA Image component inherits the functionality from the Core Component Image.

     Also known as the [Proxy pattern](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/guidelines.html#proxy-component-pattern) Sling resource inheritance is a powerful design pattern for allowing child components to inherit functionality and extend/override behavior when desired.
 Sling inheritance supports multiple levels of inheritance, so ultimately the new `Card` component inherits functionality of the Core Component Image.